 Guest post by Caroline @ eHealthInformer

-In today’s article, we’re going to discuss a simple yet effective way to help you harness your inner energy, improve concentration and become more productive.
+In today’s article, we’ll discuss a simple, effective way to harness your inner energy, improve concentration and become more productive.
 Specifically, we’re going to look at some great foods to add to your diet, either at breakfast, lunch or dinner, that will help you perform at your absolute best.

 Brown rice might not be the first food you think of as an energy booster, but that doesn’t mean it can’t do wonders for your focus and concentration.
 Soaked in manganese, brown rice converts protein and carbs into fuel to energize your body and brain.
 By releasing energy slowly yet powerfully, it will help you remain motivated and focused throughout the day.
 If you’re feeling ambitious, you can also mix plain brown rice with yogurt for breakfast!